 2. We will assert your rights under the “Federal Fair Debt Collection Practices Act” so that you will not be burdened by the incessant phone calls that occur once you become in default and the regular payments to your lender ceases.

-3. We will then provide your lender with financial information about your income and expenses so the lender can make an informed decision about whether or not they would make more money by settling than by pursuing the debt.
+3. We will then provide your lender with information about your situation so the lender can make an informed decision about whether or not they would make more money by settling than by pursuing the debt.

 4. We will review your file to see if there are any irregularities in its origination or payment terms.

-This does not mean, however, that all debt negotiation results in negative credit reporting.
-If there is negative credit reporting, we have the tools at our disposal to assist you in mitigating the damage.
+Not all debt negotiation and contract validation results in negative credit reporting.
+If there is any negative credit reporting that occurs during our process, we have the tools at our disposal to assist you in mitigating the damage.

 Many are taking action, learning if they can modify their student loan debt and regain control of their financial future.